We can only look upon a human skull with awe.

 Much of my work is connected with the idea that humans are an integral part of the natural world and have no claim for any separate status.
 It is our current ‘disconnectedness’ from nature that is at the heart of so many of our current problems as a species.

 In my opinion all life is equally sacred.
-I can’t see any spiritual distinction between the bone of a human and the bone of a sheep or a rat.
+I can’t see any spiritual distinction between the bone of a human and the bone of a sheep.
 I admit that if a bone had a personal connection through birth or friendship (e.g. it was my father’s skull) I might feel differently.
 But that is a separate issue.
 I don’t care what happens to my own skull.
 In fact I’d be happy to see it involved in some new act of creation – or perhaps just sitting on my son’s mantle piece.

 This beautiful structure was part of a living organism and I make my work to honour her previous life force and not to commemorate or celebrate her death.
 I am also trying to do justice to the life forces of all the other biological material I have used in the work.